How to Write a Business Plan for a Loan

 Explain how the money will be spent and how and when it will be repaid.
 Make sure to answer how you will pay off your loan should a buyout or acquisition happen.
 Talk about outstanding debt your company has and how you’re paying back this debt.
 These items influence a borrower's ability to pay their small business loans back.

 It is important to know where you expect your sales to be over a set period of time.

 This is where financial forecasting and projections come into play.
 When you write this section, be as realistic as possible regarding your expectations and what you foresee happening in the future with your company’s sales and growth projections.
 This is also the time to list collateral.

 Lenders want to see growth over stagnation.

-The appendix is an optional section that we highly recommend you include in your business plan.
+The appendix is an optional section that we highly recommend you include.
 Here you’ll want to include all necessary documentation needed for getting a small business loan.

 You will want to make sure you include copies of your resume, profit and loss statement or income statement, balance sheets, and cash flow statements.
 These three documents are the most important business documents that lenders will expect you to have.
 You will also want to make sure you include any requirements mentioned on your loan application.